piathoi/stock-analysis/README.md

 ### The Data

 Two sets of data are presented and have the exact same format.
 Each set includes the 12 stocks information with the year of 2017 and 2018.
-Information such as each stock's value, the date the stock was issued, the opening, closing and adjusted price, the highest and lowest of price; and the volume of each stock.
+Information includes such as each stock's value, the date the stock was issued, the opening, closing and adjusted price, the highest and lowest of price; and the volume of each stock.
 The task is to retrieve each ticker with it's daily volumne as well as the returning.

 ## Results

 ### Analysis

-Before refactoring the code, I began by copying the code that was needed to create the input box, chart headers, ticker array, and to activate the appropriate worksheet.
-The steps were then listed out in order to set the structure for the refactoring.
-Below is the instruction and code as written in the file.
+The neccessery steps before refactoring are create an outline for the code, which is the comment section.
+Then, the previous codes are copied from the old set of codes, which includes input box, headers, ticker array and activation of the appropriate worksheet.
+Below is step by step.

 #### 1. The 'tickers' is set equal to zero before looping over rows
 <img width="168" alt="Screen Shot 2022-04-16 at 4 33 53 PM" src="https://user-images.githubusercontent.com/102835776/163694337-1bd7639b-827f-4744-9921-9fd46c7b452a.png">